anty-filidor/network_diffusion/docs/source/index.rst

 This library allows to design and run diffusion phenomena processes in networks.
 Package has been built basing on `networkx <https://networkx.github.io>`_ library and is fully compatible with it.
 By using network diffusion user is able to work with multi and single layer networks.
-User is also bale to define model of propagation from scratch or use predefined ones.
+User is also able to define models of propagation from scratch or use predefined ones.

 Content of the website